 The rise of drug culture in the UK has seeped into youth culture, to the point where popular rites of passage for young people are now laced with the dangers associated with drugs.

 NHS estimates suggest almost half of 16-24 year olds have taken drugs.
 Whilst the most commonly used drug is marijuana, these numbers also include ecstasy (MDMA), cocaine, and ketamine, amongst others.
 The effects these drugs have on the body can vary vastly, but they can all lead to long-term physical and psychological problems.
-To find out exactly what each of these drugs can do, click here.

 Young people attend music festivals throughout the summer in their droves but can be exposed to drug-taking in an environment that normalises it.
 In many cases, they then go on to university in the autumn and experience increasing peer pressure alongside added freedom.
 This has contributed to the number of young people taking drugs soaring.